akshu10/BattleShip/README.md

 # BattleShip
-This is a game developed in Java
+This is the BattleShip game developed in Java